cwrichardson/flurdymail/README.md

 ### Password Storage

+The Dovecot recommendation for hashed passwords is to "choose the strongest crypt scheme that’s supported by your system."
+In this case, that's SHA512-CRYPT.
+The package manager is currently installing Dovecot 2.2.36.
+As of Dovecot 2.3.0, Dovecot natively supports BLF-CRYPT (Blowfish crypt), which is considered stronger.

+Dovecot allows you to store passwords with a hint to tell it which encryption scheme to use if the default scheme doesn't work, by prepending the encryption type in braces.
+So, for example,

+`$5$PgdnNT4KA8Y2djhO$DFV4eHO7U/6SWucFE0PjgsA7ce9PeS4.uCCUVeta717`

+becomes

+`{SHA256-CRYPT}$5$PgdnNT4KA8Y2djhO$DFV4eHO7U/6SWucFE0PjgsA7ce9PeS4.uCCUVeta717`

+Mostly, you probably don't _need_ to do this, as the Jeremy Dovecot instructions set the default_pass_scheme to `CRYPT` instead of, for example, SHA256-CRYPT.
+According to the doc's, "Dovecot uses libc’s `crypt()` function, which means that `CRYPT` is usually able to recognize `MD5-CRYPT` and possibly also other password schemes.
+See all of the `*-CRYPT` ...".
+In practice, this seems to be true, and we can leave `CRYPT` as the default passwrod scheme, and it works fine with `SHA256-CRYPT` and `SHA512-CRYPT` without prepending the hint.
+However, it's probably good practice to start prepending the hint, as at some future point it's likely you'll want to migrate to a better scheme (e.g., when Blowfish becomes available), and there's no guarantee that the default `CRYPT` will work at that point.

+#### SHA256 vs SHA256-CRYPT and salt

+This is here mostly to help people avoid rabbit holes I've already navigated.

+SHA256 (and SHA512) is a strong hash; however, attackers are clever.
+Because people don't generally use strong passwords, and because they often use the same passwords in multiple places, many passwords can be gleaned from a rainbow table (a table that takes known hashes and maps them to known passwords).
+To prevent this, it is recommended to always "salt" your passwords.
+The idea is that by adding a unique, per-user string to their password at the time the hash is computed, the hash won't be the same on any two systems and rainbow tables will become useless.

+For this reason, you should not use SHA-256 (or SHA-512) without a per-user salt.
+The salt can be stored in a separate column in the database, or as part of the hash string, as long as your systems all know which part of the stored string is the hash.
+It doesn't matter if an attacker learns the salt, so there's no need to obfuscate it.

 The Flurdy instructions use the MySQL `encrypt` function to store a salted hash of each user's password.
 The `encrypt` function actually relies on the underlying Unix `crypt()` system call, and the behavior may vary depending